på dansk 🇩🇰 (kommer snart)

 How do I get rid of rubbish?
 Recycling and mixed waste is collected on different days.
 It’s important to put the right bins out at the right time.
-There will be instructions in the apartments.
+There are written instructions in the apartments.

 Are there any legal requirements?
-It is the law in Italy that any person staying for less than 3 months in a rental property has to be registered at the commune (town hall).
-We will need to have a copy of your identity document in order to do this.
+It is the law in Italy that any person staying in a rental property has to be registered at the Commune (town hall) and the Questura (Police).
+We will need to have a copy of your identity document (passport or EU id-card) in order to do this.

 Why is it called Wassard Elea?
 This was a choice made by Lars and Else.
 Wassard is an old family name of Lars’ and Elea is the Greek city where the pre-Socratic philosophers lived and whose ruins are in Ascea.
 Elea is pronounced e-lay-uh.